pixpilot/scaffoldfy/docs/PROMPTS.md

    - All config values
 3. Prompts are evaluated **in order**, so later prompts can depend on earlier ones
 4. If the condition evaluates to `false`, the prompt is **skipped**
+5. Exec commands are executed and their output parsed to determine if prompt should be shown
-5. Conditions can be provided as:
+6. Conditions can be provided as:
    - **String expression**: `"enabled": "useDatabase === true"` (shorthand)
    - **Conditional object**: `"enabled": { "condition": "useDatabase === true" }` (verbose)
+   - **Executable object**: `"enabled": { "type": "exec", "value": "command" }` (shell command)

 ### Examples